sondr3/astro-compressor/README.md

 pnpm astro add astro-compressor
 ```

-Then, restart the dev server by typing `CTRL-C` and then `npm run dev` in the terminal window that was running Astro.
+To compress your files, simply run `pnpm build` and look for the compression messages in the build log.

 # Usage